Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 Nobody asks what changed on Monday morning.

-This is Level 1 of the Kirkpatrick Model Reaction, and most Indian organizations treat it as the finish line.
+This is Level 1 of the Kirkpatrick Model Reaction, and most Indian organisations treat it as the finish line.
 It is not even close to the finish line.
 It is the starting block.

 That gap is where training budgets disappear.

-The Four Levels and What Indian Organizations Actually Do With Them
+The Four Levels and What Indian Organisations Actually Do with Them

 The training ROI conversation in India almost always stops at Level 1.